RA Flexible Software Package Documentation Release v6.0.0

 assert(FSP_SUCCESS == err);

-/* Wait for start frame transmission to complete before starting a read of the response */
+/* Wait for header transmission to complete before starting a read of the response */

 {